schar/comp-sem/exercises/week4.md

 The `Monad` instance declaration for `[]` given here is what grounds my use of `return`, `>>=`, and `do` notation previously (so the `Monad` instance declaration can happen anywhere in your file; in particular, it doesn't need to precede any monadic computations that rely on it).
-In practice, GHCi actually loads a bunch of monads for you out of the box -- the mysterious few lines at the top of this file are there to suppress this default behavior, for your benefit `;p`.)
+By default, GHCi actually loads a bunch of monads for you out of the box -- the mysterious few lines at the top of this file are there to suppress this default behavior, for your benefit `;p`.

 It's important to keep in mind that GHCi **will not check** that your definitions for `return` and `>>=` satisfy the monad laws (in fact, in